Baby Crying While Pooping: Reasons & When to Worry?

 Change is often hard to handle, and it’s definitely much harder for an infant to deal with.
-The body of an infant changes rapidly and has to adapt continuously to the changes in his environment.
-While some things are easily learnt and adapted to by your baby, such as eating or sleeping, some may be challenging or painful for him.
-Below, we discuss the possible reasons why your baby cries while he poops, and what you can do about it.
+The body of an infant changes rapidly and has to adapt continuously to the changes in their environment.
+While some things are easily learnt and adapted to by your baby, such as eating or sleeping, some may be challenging or painful for them.
+One of these things is not able to excrete comfortably, which results in a baby crying when pooping.
+There might be certain reasons that they result in uncomfortable and, at times, painful poop.
+Below, we discuss the possible reasons why your baby cries while he poops and what you can do about it.

-Reasons Why Your Baby Cries When He Poops
+Reasons Why Your Baby Cries When They Poops

 If your child is not able to excrete comfortably and often cries while doing so, these could be a few possible reasons for the same.